Top 5 Tips for Hockey Injuries

-Easigrip Dressing - Tubular bandage, perfect to wear around ankles then simply roll over the knee or affected area if you suffer an astroturf burn.
+Tubular bandages are perfect to wear around ankles then simply roll over the knee or affected area if you suffer an astroturf burn.

 With the pace of the game, accidental contact with a ball or a hockey stick may result in injury to the face.
 Most of the facial injuries are minor cuts and bruises that can quickly and easily be patched up so the player can get back to action.

-To reduce discomfort for the player here's a few items that are useful to treat facial injuries.
+To reduce discomfort for the player here are a few items that are useful to treat facial injuries.

-Nasal Sponges - Great to stem blood from nosebleeds.
+Great to stem the blood from nosebleeds.
 Simply give a quick smear with petroleum jelly to help slide into a player’s nostrils.

-Cold Gel - Easy to use and safe for everyone, our ice gels are simple to apply and last for hours so you only need to apply a few times a day.
-Great for pain relief on-the-go when an ice pack is not convenient.
+Easy to use and safe for everyone, our ice gels are simple to apply and last for hours so you only need to apply them a few times a day.
+Great for pain relief on the go when an ice pack is not convenient.

-Arnica Gel - Contains nutritive ingredients which care for the skin, Made from extracts of freshly harvested Arnica, which is well known for its beneficial effects.
+Contains nutritive ingredients which care for the skin.
+Made from extracts of freshly harvested Arnica, which is well known for its beneficial effects.

 Hockey trainers have seen significant improvements over recent years to help look after the feet.
-However, there's only so much they can do with even the latest technology.
-Hockey is an extremely demanding sport on feet, quick bursts of sprint speed, sudden stops, twists and turns all contribute to foot aches and pain.
+However, there's only so much they can do, even with the latest technology.
+Hockey is an extremely demanding sport on the feet, quick bursts of sprint speed, sudden stops, twists and turns all contribute to foot aches and pain.

 We've been looking after elite players for over 20 years now and have some fantastic tips to help keep your feet in top condition and pain-free.

-Blister Plasters - Hydrocolloid dressing to provide a quick solution to ease the pain and help the blister healing process.
+Hydrocolloid dressing provides a quick solution to ease the pain and help the blister healing process.

-Our products can help to alleviate pain and aid recovery so players can enjoy hockey without so much of the discomfort.
+Our products can help to alleviate pain and aid recovery so players can enjoy hockey without too much discomfort.